 - 4. The wheels of the fueling vehicles must be chocked before any fueling operation is started (minimum one pair of wheel chocks, with one chock on each side of the same tire).
 Fuel Tankers/Tenders should be chocked with rubber chocks only.
 If a towable hydrant dispenser is attached to another vehicle, then the wheels of that vehicle must be chocked when the dispenser is in use for any fueling operation.
 If the towable hydrant dispenser has any form of self-propulsion, then the wheels of the towable hydrant dispenser must be chocked in the above manner. - 5.
 When not in use, all fueling platforms (for high-wing aircraft) must be kept in against the building, placed so as to not interfere with any aircraft that may use the gate.
 The brake system of the platform must be activated so that it remains in a stationary position. - 6.
-Fuel servicing operations shall be suspended while the PIT Precision Lightning Warning System (PLWS) indicates that the LIGHTNING WARNING LEVEL is HIGH and in the RED.
-When the system goes into the red, the fueling company dispatcher in the ramp control/American Airlines operations tower (where an alarm is located) will be responsible for notifying all of his/her company's fueling personnel.
-The PLWS activates the Ramp Lightning Warning Lights (RLWL).
-By means of the Flex Alert System, the Airport Authority Operations Department will attempt to notify any fueling companies who are not alerted by either a direct display of the PLWS or the RLWL beacons.
-These fueling companies will then be responsible for notifying their individual fueling personnel.
+Fuel servicing operations shall be suspended while the Vaisala Lightning Detection Warning System (LDWS) indicates that the lightning warning level is in the red.
+The LDWS activates the Ramp Lightning Warning Lights (RLWL).
+By means of the Everbridge Notification System, Airport Operations will notify the tenant fueling agents who are not alerted by either a direct display of the LDWS or the RLWL beacons.
+The tenant fueling agents will then be responsible for notifying their individual fueling personnel.

-In the absence of the PLWS, fueling operations shall be suspended when there are air-to-ground lightning discharges within a one-mile radius of the Airport or cloud-tocloud lightning discharges immediately over the Airport.
-This can be activated by any of the responsible parties (Airport Authority Operations Department and/or the fueling company representative), who will then be responsible to notify the other party.
-The fueling company representative will notify all of his/her fuelers.
-Airport Authority Operations will manually activate the red beacons of the Ramp Lightning Warning Lights and notify all other fueling companies, who will then notify their own fuelers.
+In the absence of the LDWS, or in addition to, fueling operations shall be suspended when there is air-to-ground lightning discharges within a one-mile radius of the Airport or cloud-to-cloud lightning discharges directly over the Airport.
+This can be activated by any of the responsible parties (Airport Operations and/or the fueling company representative), who will then be responsible to notify the other party.
+The fueling company representative will notify all of their fuelers.
+Airport Operations will manually activate the red beacons of the Ramp Lightning Warning Lights and notify all other fueling companies, who will then notify their own fuelers.